Last Updated on May 31, 2022 by Benson Varghese

 In 2000, the United States Supreme Court decided Troxel v.
 Granville – a landmark case that limited grandparent rights.
 Troxel held that there is a presumption a “fit” parent acts in the best interest of the child and should have the power say who can and cannot see their child – grandparents and extended family included.
 Troxel held that judges must consider a parent’s reasons for preventing grandparent visitation, rather than presuming grandparent visitation is in the child’s best interest.

-Texas Legislature in Light of Supreme Court Decision on Grandparents Rights
+Texas Legislature in Light of Supreme Court Decision on Grandparent Rights

 After Troxell, many states, including Texas, amended their statutes regarding grandparents’ rights.
 And while grandparents do not have a constitutional right to see their grandchildren, a grandparent may be able to get a court order granting possession and access to grandchildren in certain circumstances – but it’s not easy.